Businesses using Instagram, like businesses using any other social network, seem to have a perennial burning question: “How can I get more followers?”

 - WHAT value these followers will bring to your business

-In other words, these schemes, especially the pay-to-play ones, focus purely on quantity, not the quality of the followers you’ll get on your business account.
+In other words, these schemes, especially the pay-to-play ones, focus purely on quantity, not the quality of the followers on your business account.

 With that, your Instagram cred will implode.